Q.What is the minimum and maximum group size on the expedition?

 Q.Who will be the climbing guide?

-- We have a team of Government licensed Sherpa Guides who can speak English fluently, who is best known for this industry due to their multiple times Mt.
+- We have a team of Government licensed Sherpa Guides who can speak English and French fluently, who is best known for this industry due to their multiple times Mt.
 Everest and other 8000-meter peak summiteers.
 Very experienced, technically and physically fit, well known about the first aid, local cultures, and traditions, and always very caring to the clients.

 - We also have a bunch of good English speaking assistant Sherpa climbing guides, who are also called “Climbing Sherpa”.
 Multiple times Mt.
 Everest and other 8000m summiteers, good with first aid kit, local cultures, trained and always helpful to the clients.
-Our normal ratio of assistant guides is 1:2.
-This means, 1 Sherpa guide, guides 2 climbing members, and the ratio of the climbing Sherpa also depends on the difficulty of the mountain.
+Our normal ratio of assistant guides is 1:1.
+This means, 1 Sherpa for 1 climbing members, and the ratio of the climbing Sherpa also depends on the difficulty of the mountain.
 Please have a look at the service included section of the particular expedition trip.
 Many of the trekking agencies offer very fewer ratios of trek assistant guide to making the cost very cheap, but this can bring a lot of risks on the trek and maximum chances of not receiving required assistant by the clients in the right place and on right time.

 Q.Why do we go on Guide Expedition?

 - Many reasons might make a guided expedition worthwhile even for experienced climbers.
 Sherpas are well known for mountaineering all over the world and they are the real heroes of the big mountains' expedition especially for 7,000-meter and 8,000-meter mountains.
 If you have good and experienced Sherpa guide then your successful summit is guaranteed and we are committed to providing well-experienced Sherpas for our expeditions.
 On guided expedition, you will be always good taken care of in terms of your local transport, confirming hotels, required flight, reliable logistic arrangement, checking the number of evening snacks, ensuring reliable support, overall transports, permits, visas, team members, gear, etc. These will save your time and energy for the part that matters - working on achieving your goal.
-The high levels of support and experience aim to give you the best possible opportunity to succeed, a high level of risk management, and the Dream Himalaya’s Sherpa Guides and staffs are there for YOU!
+The high levels of support and experience aim to give you the best possible opportunity to succeed, a high level of risk management, and the Churen Himal Treks’ Sherpa Guides and staffs are there for YOU!

 Q.What about the allowed weights?